Bitcoin-Wildlife-Sanctuary/circom/mkdocs/docs/getting-started/installation.md

 FLAGS:
         --r1cs                                 Outputs the constraints in r1cs format --sym                                  Outputs witness in sym format
-        --wasm                                 Compiles the circuit to wasm
-        --json                                 Outputs the constraints in json format --wat                                  Compiles the circuit to wat
-    -c, --c                                    Compiles the circuit to c --O0                                   No simplification is applied
+        --json                                 Outputs the constraints in json format -c, --c                                    Compiles the circuit to c --O0                                   No simplification is applied
         --O1                                   Only applies signal to signal and signal to constant simplification